ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

           3. When done (after the install step), do sudo ldconfig to refresh the shared libraries
           4. On the Pi 4 (if it has less than 6GB memory), add “-j 2” at the end of the ninja \-C build command to limit the amount of memory used during the build.
 E.g., ninja \-C build \-j 2
              - On low-memory Pi’s, if you run out of memory, the computer will often just freeze and hang, requiring a hard-reboot
-          5. libcamnera can be very verbose for higher logging levels.
-We suggest you effectively disable some of the logging by editing the file `libcamera/subprojects/libpisp/src/libpisp/common/logging.hpp` and replacing the contents with the following in order to help minimize the trace-log junk:
+          5. libcamnera can be very verbose for higher logging levels if you are using an early version of libcamera.
+We suggest you effectively disable some of the logging by editing the file `libcamera/subprojects/libpisp/src/libpisp/common/logging.hpp` and replacing the contents with the following in order to help minimize the trace-log junk.
+If the file does not exist, ignore this step.
              `#pragma once

 #include <cassert>